 There's plenty of parking and it's easy to get to by bus (see maps below).

-Boat rentals: daily, 10 am to 4 pm.
+Fri-Sun, 10 am to 5 pm.

 There's a bit of something here for everyone, for all ages and levels of activity.
 The boathouse is the center for boat rentals.

-Life jackets are provided and required.
+Life jackets are provided for all, and required for everyone.

 The bike rental (different company) has moved.
 It's no longer possible to rent bikes and surreys at the Stow Lake boathouse, but the good news is that they are still available.
-You can rent them over by the de Young Museum nearby.

-Bikes: $9 per hour
+Bikes: $8 per hour (all day $32)

-Surreys: $25-$35 per hour
+Surreys: $35-$45 per hour

 Golden Gate Park has miles of roads and shady paths for bike-riding.
 Want to travel as a group?
 Try the surrey (2-4 people).